Corruption in Cameroon

-Since independence, corruption has been more than prevalent in Cameroon.
-In fact, corruption has become pervasive and has affected all sectors of the government and civil society including the executive, judiciary, police, and even the private sector.
+Since independence, corruption in Cameroon has remained prevalent.
+The pervasiveness of corruption has affected all sectors of the government and civil society including the executive, judiciary, police, and the private sector.
 The main causes being a deep lack of political will to fight corruption and neopatrimonialism.
-Other causes include; personal interests and absence of duty conscience, weak judiciary and almost nonexistent opposition in the legislative, nepotism and favouritism, ineffective system of accountability, among others.
+Other causes include personal interests and absence of duty conscience, a weakened judiciary with minimal or non-existent opposition in the legislative branch, nepotism and favouritism, and ineffective accountability systems.

 Corruption in Cameroon has been called "Cameroon's worst-kept secret" by Thomson Reuters, and Cameroon has had "persistent problems with corruption" according to BBC News.
 The police are seen by Cameroonians as the most corrupt institution in the government.

-The 2022 Transparency International Corruption Perceptions Index gave Cameroon a score of 26 on a scale from 0 ("highly corrupt") to 100 ("very clean").
-When ranked by score, Cameroon ranked 142nd among the 180 countries in the Index, where the country ranked first is perceived to have the most honest public sector.
-For comparison, the best score was 90 (ranked 1), and the worst score was 12 (ranked 180).

 The government of Cameroon has taken some steps addressing the problem of corruption in the country: in order to increase transparency in its oil sector, Cameroon joined the Extractive Industries Transparency Initiative in late 2013.

 Cameroon also witnessed the prosecution of corruption committed by a former prime minister, Ephraim Inoni, who was sentenced to 20 years in prison in 2013 for embezzlement.
-Several high corruption risk sectors, such as customs and public procurement, pose obstacles for doing business in Cameroon.
+Several high corruption risk sectors, such as customs and public procurement, create obstacles for doing business in Cameroon.

 Transparency International's CPI

-Cameroon's Corruption Perception Index (CPI) has been consistently poor throughout the history of Transparency International.
-According to Transparency International, corruption in Cameroon was at its worst in the late 1990s when Cameroon topped the ranking of most corrupted countries in the world in 1998 and 1999.
+Cameroon's Corruption Perceptions Index (CPI) score has been consistently poor throughout the history of Transparency International.
+According to Transparency International, the perception of public-sector corruption in Cameroon was at its worst in 1998 and 1999 when Cameroon earned the lowest score in the Index.

-Two decades later, even though Cameroon does not top the said ranking any longer, it is still among the top 30 most corrupted countries in the world.
-The reasons for this – according to Transparency International – are; a weak judiciary, strong executive, and widespread poverty.
+According to a 2016 Transparency International overview of corruption and efforts to combat it in Cameroon, corruption is encouraged by a weak judiciary, a strong executive, and widespread poverty.
 Furthermore, transparency of the civil society and freedom of the press are still weak and efforts engaged to combat these have been extensively criticised by national and international actors.